midobal/midobal.github.io/research.markdown

 {: .justify .title}
 Research project supported by the *Generalitat Valenciana (GVA)* under the reference *PROMETEOII/2014/030*. <br />
 {: .project .justify}
-*This project follows past PROMETEO projects based on profiting from the user's feedback on interactive pattern recognition approaches.
-Its goal is to retrain the system using the data produced during the feedback process to adapt the system to the user's behavior and the task's particularities; explore the multimodality inherent in the interaction in order to improve the overall behavior and usability of the system; and applied the developed techniques to the fields of handwritten text recognition, machine translation and image retrieval.* <br />
+*This project followed past PROMETEO projects based on profiting from the user's feedback on interactive pattern recognition approaches.
+Its goal was to retrain the system using the data produced during the feedback process to adapt the system to the user's behavior and the task's particularities; explore the multimodality inherent in the interaction in order to improve the overall behavior and usability of the system; and apply the developed techniques to the fields of handwritten text recognition, machine translation and image retrieval.* <br />
 {: .summary .justify}
 I worked as a researcher developing new interactive machine translation protocols.
 {: .justify}